eclipse-edc/Connector/samples/05-file-transfer-cloud/README.md

 Before we get into the nitty-gritty of cloud-based data transfers, we need to set up cloud resources.
 While we could do that manually clicking through the Azure and AWS portals, there are simply more elegant solutions around.
-We use Hashicorp Terraform for deployment and maintainance.
+We use Hashicorp Terraform for deployment and maintenance.

 > You will need an active Azure Subscription and an AWS Account with root-user/admin access!
 Both platforms offer free tiers, so no immediate cost incurs.